10 Real Ways to Make Money Online

 Need Extra Cash?

-Going online opens the door to a world of possibilities if you want to make money from home.
-The challenge, of course, is determining which opportunities are legitimate and which ones are scams.
+Going online opens the door to a world of opportunities to earn money from home.
+The challenge is determining which ones are legitimate money-makers and which ones are scams.

-Before you venture into the work-at-home world, do your homework.
-Always research an opportunity, ask intelligent questions, and use good judgment before jumping in.
+Before you enter the work-at-home world, do your homework.
+Research the opportunities, ask intelligent questions, and use good judgment before jumping in.

-Maybe you're a wizard at coupon clipping, frugal shopping, and saving money with various online tools.
+Maybe you're a wizard at coupon clipping, frugal shopping, and saving money.
 Congratulations!
-Now it's time to earn some money online.
-Here are a few ideas to get you started.
+Now it is time to earn some money online.

-With recommendations from Mary Hunt of Debt Proof Living, Rachel Singer Gordon of Mashup Mom, Jim and Audri Landford of Internet Scambusters, and the editors of Woman's Day magazine, here are ten real ways to make money online with your home computer.
+With recommendations from Mary Hunt of Debt Proof Living, Rachel Singer Gordon of Mashup Mom, Jim and Audri Landford of Internet Scambusters, and the editors of Woman's Day magazine, here are ten real ways to make money online.

 1. Write Web Articles